 Foster care allowance in Flanders

-- the placement beneficiary, in the case of short-term foster care.
+- The person receiving the supplement depends on the type of foster care.

 Foster care terminology